kineticadb/examples/README.md

 # Todos

-1. Create a install/up and running with Kinetica section or wrap this into getting started
+1. README: Create install/up and running with Kinetica section or wrap this into getting started
-2. Expand the getting started section to include Reveal stuff
+2. README: Expand the getting started section to include Reveal stuff
-3. Create a TOC that links to catalog
+3. README: Create a TOC that links to catalog
 4. Set the basic guidelines for a workbook read me (the stuff that goes into each folder)
     1. Title
     2. Description.
 Why is this valuable.. what use case etc.